SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 tied to the document hierarchy of the Solid pod, and cannot be defined in terms of the individual statements in the data.

 The current innovation surface for the Solid ecosystem is far from reached.
-Both through innovations in the Solid panels on novel interoperability mechanisms [](cite:cites interop), as well as external research such as GDPR compliance of the authorization mechanisms [](cite:cites Debackere_Colpaert_Taelman_Verborgh_2022) these new innovations and industry attention create a rapidly evolving ecosystem.
+Both through innovations steered by the solid community such as application interoperability [](cite:cites interop), as well as through external research such as
+GDPR compliance of the authorization mechanisms [](cite:cites Debackere_Colpaert_Taelman_Verborgh_2022), new innovations and industry attention create a rapidly evolving ecosystem.
-However, we feel that the current document-centric interpretation of the Solid ecosystem, while enabling a lot of interoperability over the Web, falls short of its inherent potential.
+However, in the current document-centric ecosystem, these innovations are constrained by the document hierarchy of the Solid pods they operate on, and may fall short of their inherent potential.
-Where the sharing of data through pods can enable the next step towards a Web where data and applications are separated, the choice to pose Solid as a document-authoritative ecosystem ends up limiting aspects of the ecosystem and constraining innovation.
+Because of this, we feel that a shift in perspective is necessary for the Solid ecosystem to evolve in a way that promotes longevity in their solutions, and a way that maximizes the innovations we can build on the ecosystem.